Introduction to Teradata Data Types

-Aim for nullability settings that are compliant with the data model and unified across all tables.
-The cost of a mandatory column left open for null entries is both on the storage and optimizer sides.
-An extra presence bit per column must be reserved, and a null option to be considered when making the SQL execution plan.
+Strive for nullability settings that adhere to the data model and are consistent throughout all tables.
+Allowing mandatory columns to be left open for null entries incurs costs for both storage and optimization.
+An additional presence bit per column must be allocated, and a null option must be considered when creating the SQL execution plan.

 In contrast to cleanliness, which refers to the adequate processing of data, I like to call sobriety a state of redundancy-free and simplified attribute content down to the point where it cannot be pruned further without loss of information.

 First, values should be all written out or all coded and abbreviated.
 A threefold categorization of “A,” “B” and “DEFAULT” could be converted to A,” “B” and “D” without loss of information, but size needs down to one character byte instead of several.
-Taking this further, could dozens of full-text entries be converted to official codes so that your table does not take in extra calories?
+Taking this further, could dozens of full-text entries be converted to official codes so your table does not take in extra calories?

 An anonymized real-world example:

-An ENTITY_NAME, let’s say a branch name, is stored like this, thousands of times each:
+An ENTITY_NAME, let’s say a branch name, is stored like these thousands of times each:

 “ABCD – ABCD Division of ABCD Industries Fantasia”

 Why not cut it down to “ABCD” and store the meaning of the ENTITY_NAME in a tiny lookup table?

-I could cut down the ENTITY_NAME from VARCHAR(200) to CHAR(4).
+I could cut the ENTITY_NAME from VARCHAR(200) to CHAR(4).
 The savings can be estimated to (average length of current entries-4+2) bytes per record.
 The table I derived this example from had 177 million records when I wrote these lines.

 Second, summarize and prune.
 Although this involves changing the table content somewhat, it will not alter the meaning of the content while fewer distinct values emerge.
 They then have a higher likeliness of being subject to compression.
 If relevant, you will need fewer partitions.
 Address and name fields are always an excellent place to start.